Davidlequnchen/laam_control_ws/README.md

 ### Some recommendations for future development:
 Currently, our implementation using Python is just a "proof-of-concept" implementation.
 To further improve the code:
   - Upgrade to ROS Noetic/ROS2 foxy, and replace the Python image processing Code to C++.
   - Actually, OpenCV ROS apps provides several packages for image processing, which uses C++ and is fast.
-But it still under development stage: http://wiki.ros.org/opencv_apps.
+But it still in the development stage: http://wiki.ros.org/opencv_apps.
   - Increase Camera sampling rate.
 Enable faster response of the closed-loop controller.